-India is one of the oldest civilizations in the world with a kaleidoscopic variety and rich cultural heritage.
+There is no denying that Indian land is one of the oldest civilizations in the world with a kaleidoscopic variety and rich cultural heritage.

 Preserving buildings means you are saving on construction costs by making use of structures that are already there instead of tearing down old buildings just to create new ones.
 Many old buildings remain structurally sound even if they were built a long time ago.
 When you save buildings, you are also, in turn, saving the environment.
 This is because the construction of buildings requires the use of materials such as lumber which will have an impact on the environment.
 Even the use of cement and other materials and the whole process of constructing new buildings have impacts on the environment.
 The building is already there, to begin with, it makes better sense for the environment if we made things we built last longer.
 Existing buildings can still be used for modern uses and processes.
 Historical preservation also comes in handy for making old buildings usable and earth-friendly.
-Some repairs may be needed to make buildings more energy-efficient but generally, doing repairs on buildings still uses less energy than knocking down old buildings down and building new ones from scratch.
+Some repairs may be needed to make buildings more energy-efficient but generally, doing repairs on buildings still uses less energy than knocking down old buildings and building new ones from scratch.

 India has one of the world’s richest and most continuous cultures.
 Since millennia it has been one of the main contributors of achievements in fields as diverse as medicine, mathematics, the sciences, technology, philosophy, theology, literature, linguistics, not to forget the graphic arts, music, dance and innumerable other disciplines.